 Fluid and electrolyte balance: Cetuximab may cause the levels of electrolytes such as potassium, sodium, magnesium, chloride, and calcium in the blood to change while taking this medication.
 If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
 Your doctor will do blood tests regularly to monitor the levels of these electrolytes in your blood while you are taking this medication.

-Heart problems: Serious and potentially life-threatening heart problems have occurred in people who were using cetuximab.
+Heart problems: Serious and potentially life-threatening heart problems such as heart attack and sudden death have occurred rarely in people who were using cetuximab.
 If you have a heart problem (e.g., arrhythmia, angina, heart failure), you will be monitored closely by your doctor during the infusion and immediately after the infusion is finished.

 Kidney function: This medication may cause decreased kidney function and rarely, kidney failure.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.